tzwel/Fresh/README.md

 `components` - you store your components in this directory

 `storeRoutesInTPM` - head to [TPM](#TPM) for a brief explanation

+`errorRoute` - whether to redirect 404 errors to a custom 404.fresh route, or not

 `entryPoint` - the element your routes get injected in, it's basically where your webapp lives